M501/Thermal_Onset_Automation/README.md

 # Thermal_Onset_Auto_En

+This is a one if the first alpha version of this software.
+Basically what it starts from and the only version I can post legally.

 Automation of raw thermogravimetric data processing from .csv files and collected melting temperatures of metal standards obtained from laboratory thermal analyzers (specifically Chinese models with inconvenient/missing software).
 The script automatically extracts required data for calculations, manages folder paths defined in code, performs filtering, smoothing, identifies DTA peaks and temperature onset points, and generates clear visualizations.

 ## Key Features